Lady Dufferin Hospital: History

-At the end of the 19th century, the women of India were prepared to die rather than receive treatment in general hospitals in the presence of male patients.
-When Queen Victoria was informed of the plight of these women, she asked Lady Hariot Dufferin, the wife of the Viceroy of India at that time, to help find a solution.
-Lady Hariot Dufferin decided to establish hospitals exclusively for women and children.
+Prior to the departure of Lady Dufferin from Britain in 1884 with her appointment as Vicereine of India, she was asked by Queen Victoria to investigate the possibilities of providing medical relief to Indian women, whose suffering the Queen was reported to be deeply concerned by.
+Lady Dufferin concluded that "taking India as a whole, its women were undoubtedly without that medical aid which their European sisters are accustomed to consider as absolutely necessary," with there being an "urgent need" for relief and "readiness for co-operation."
+She subsequently established her fund, also known as the National Association for supplying Female Medical Aid to the Women of India, to provide such aid.
+Her fund, or association, trained women medical staff to tend to women not permitted to see male doctors.

 These Dufferin Hospitals were located in Karachi, Quetta, Shikarpur & Hyderabad (now in Pakistan) and Delhi, Nagpor and Calcutta (in independent India) as well as one in the Burmese capital Rangoon.

 She appealed to the local philanthropists to donate to the “Dufferin Fund” in order to build these hospitals.
 In response to this appeal Mr. Eduljee Dinshaw, a renowned philanthropist, established the Lady Dufferin Hospital, Karachi, by a princely donation, in 1894 as a Charitable Institute.
 The foundation laying ceremony of Eduljee Dinshaw Wing was performed on 12 November 1894 by Lady Elgin with Kincardine and completed in 1898.